 Minister McKenzie visits CSU Bathurst

-Charles Sturt University delighted in welcoming Senator Bridget McKenzie, Minister for Rural Health, Sport and Regional Communications and Mr Andrew Gee MP, Member for Calare to our Bathurst Campus to talk about the CSU-WSU Joint Medical Program.
+Charles Sturt University delighted in welcoming Senator Bridget McKenzie, Minister for Rural Health, Sport and Regional Communications and Mr Andrew Gee MP, Member for Calare to our Bathurst Campus to talk about the CSU-WSU joint program in medicine.

 See what's happening around our campuses on social media.
 Visit CSU Social to connect with us.